Restorative Practice (RP) and Restorative Justice

 Restorative practice is a philosophy that recognizes good relationships as the cornerstone of creating an effective learning environment.

-The essence of Restorative Practice is accepting that people, especially teenagers, will make mistakes, and need to be given an opportunity to 'make it right’.
+The essence of Restorative Practice is accepting that people, especially teenagers, will make mistakes, and when these occur, young people need to be supported to own their behaviour, 'put things right’, and understand and learn from the process.

 A Restorative Approach: